dWanderingSoul/Social-Networking-Platform/README.md

 # Social-Networking-Platform
-Build a RESTful API for a social networking platform allawing users to create and share posts.
+Build a RESTful API for a social networking platform allowing users to create and share posts.
 This s created using python (django)